| | | Helping Your Child Learn Math - June

 of 3-dimensional shapes "nets."

-Small cardboard boxes, aluminum cans, and cardboard tubes from toilet
+What you'll need Small cardboard boxes, aluminum cans, and cardboard tubes from toilet

 paper or paper towels